inkstitch/inkstitch/collections/_docs/en/001-003-install-linux.md

 Some users report false ownership/permissions can cause this issue.

+### AttributeError: 'NoneType' object has no attribute 'title' in inkstitch.py

+This error has been reported to us by users who have installed Inkscape through snap.
+Snap is known to cause issues for Ink/Stitch to run with Inkscape.
+Please try an other installing method.
+Any described on [https://inkscape.org/](https://inkscape.org/releases/latest/) will be fine.

 ### Ink/Stitch dialogues disappear after a few seconds

 This issue can be caused by wayland.
 Start Inkscape with the following command: `export GDK_BACKEND=x11 && inkscape`.